heathen1878/terraform-azurerm-networking/README.md

 ## Virtual Network

-Creates or gets the network watcher for the region and subscription depending on whether the use_existing key value is true or false.
+Creates one or more virtual networks and returns the virtual network attributes for other modules to consume.
 See example [usage](https://raw.githubusercontent.com/heathen1878/terraform-azurerm-networking/main/terraform.tfvars.example).

 ## Subnets

+Creates one or more subnets and returns the subnet attributes for other modules to consume.
+See example [usage](https://raw.githubusercontent.com/heathen1878/terraform-azurerm-networking/main/terraform.tfvars.example).

 ## Public IP addresses